sesha3113/Grootan-Technology/README.md

 Run "nodemon app".
 As soon as nodemon runs the application will connect with the MongoDb.

-Since I have focused more on Backend, I could complete few UI tasks.
+Since I have focused more on Backend, I couldn't complete few UI tasks.
 I was determined to build my own complete application from scratch.

 #### API Reference